This post may contain affiliate links. Please read my disclosure policy.

 Use a panini press if you have one.

 I love the occasional sandwich, and especially a meaty one with cheese like this Cuban.
-It’s a nice splurge that completely satisfies, plus it’s so easy to make.
-These are good enough to serve at an informal gathering of friends and the best part is everything can be prepared a head of time.
-Nobody will go away hungry for sure 🙂
+It’s a nice splurge that completely satisfies, plus it’s easy to make, too.
+This Cuban sandwich is good enough to serve at an informal gathering of friends.
+Each of the components for this sandwich can be prepared a head of time making it great for entertaining.

 Check out our favorite panini pan below: (click on the photo for more information)